 The idea of the penitentiary as a principle substitute for the old 18th century gaol was an attempt to demonstrate that the practice of imprisonment was legitimate and that, through its legitimacy, prisoners would be denied any alternative but to become penitent, to reform and to respond to the persuasion of moral and vocational opportunities.
 Not surprisingly, since the penitentiary was perceived in part as a response to the problems of unbridled discretion, there was a heavy reliance on rules in the early penitentiary.
 Rules governed every move of the warden and the gaolers.
-And those rules were as much an attempt to list the deprivations of prisoners, to list the limits of authority which the warden had, as they were a charter of rights for prisoners.
-Clearly, the idea of a charter of rights for prisoners is not a new idea but one that dates back to the origins of the penitentiary.
+And those rules were as much an attempt to list the deprivations of prisoners, to list the limits of authority which the warden had, as they were a charter of rights for prisoners is not a new idea but one that dates back to the origins of the penitentiary.